Critical Ising model on random triangulations of the disk: enumeration and local limits: Solution of Tutte's equation

 In principle, we could apply the general strategy developed in \cite{BMJ06} to eliminate the catalytic variable $u$ from \eqref{eq:1cat} and obtain an explicit algebraic equation relating $z_1$ (resp.~$z_3$) and $t$.
 However, in practice this gives an equation of exceedingly high degree.
 Instead, we need to exploit specific features of \eqref{eq:1cat} to eliminate $u$ while keeping the degree low.
 We will explain how this can be done in Appendix \ref{sec:2nd cat}.
 Here we forego the procedure of eliminating the catalytic variable $u$ and jump directly to the solution of $z_i(\nu,t)$ ($i=1,2,3$) by importing the corresponding results from \cite{BBM11}.

 {\check{Z}} {\check{z}}

-In \cite{BBM11}, the quantity $2Q_i(2,\nu,t)$ is the generating series of vertex-bicolored triangulations with a general (i.e.~not necessarily simple) boundary of length $i$ and free boundary conditions.
+In \cite{BBM11}, the quantity $2Q_i(2,\nu,t)$ is the generating series of vertex-bicolored triangulations with a general (i.e.~not necessarily simple) boundary of length $i$ and free boundary conditions (i.e.~the spins on the boundary vertices are not fixed).
 The parameter $t$ counts the number of edges and $\nu$ the number of monochromatic edges (and the parameter $2$ represents the fact that the Ising model is equivalent to the 2-Potts model).
 To avoid confusion, we replace the symbols $\nu$ and $t$ of \cite{BBM11} by $\nu^*$ and $t^*$ in the following.

 Let $\z_i(\nu,t)$ be the generating series of face-bicolored triangulations with a general boundary of length $i$ and monochromatic boundary condition.
 By using the Kramers-Wannier duality between the low-temperature expansion and high-temperature expansion of the Ising partition function (see e.g.~\cite[Section 1.2]{BDC-duality}), one can show that if $(\nu^*,t^*)$ and $(\nu,t)$ satisfy